ashwinhar/mta-open-data-challenge/dbt_fellowship/models/intermediate/_intermediate_docs.md

 {% docs int_ada_complexes %}
 Filters to all complexes in `stg_stations` that have at least one record where `ada = 1`.
 Brings all lines in the complex and station names into a list.

 {% enddocs %}

+{% docs complex_gtfs_latitude %}
+The first latitude found from `stg_stations` for the given `complex_id`.
+We therefore assume that all stations within a certain complex are reasonably close enough together where we can pick any latitude and it doesn't matter.

+{% enddocs %}

+{% docs complex_gtfs_longitude %}
+The first longitude found from `stg_stations` for the given `complex_id`.
+We therefore assume that all stations within a certain complex are reasonably close enough together where we can pick any longitude and it doesn't matter.

+{% enddocs %}

+{% docs int_all_complexes %}
+Extracts all unique `complex_id` values with any (latitude,longitude) pair found in `stg_stations`

+{% enddocs %}

 {% docs int_origin_destination_ada %}